optimagic-dev/optimagic/docs/source/algorithms.rst

 .. _scipy_algorithms:

-estimagic supports most ``scipy`` algorithms.
-You do not need to install additional dependencies to use them:
+estimagic supports most ``scipy`` algorithms and scipy is automatically installed when you install estimagic.

 .. dropdown::  scipy_lbfgsb